bytecodealliance/wit-bindgen/README.md

   that works similar to the JS integration.
 Given a concrete component this will generate Python source code to interact with the component using an embedding of Wasmtime for its core WebAssembly support.

+- C++-17+: see above chapter for WAMR host code generation.

 - Tooling: the [`wasm-tools`] project can be used to inspect and modify low-level details of components.
 For example as previously mentioned you can